dusanmitrovic98/AdvancedDataStructures/README.md

         A non-linear data structure consisting of nodes connected by edges, with a single node called the root and no cycles.

 [x] 2.
 Graphs | status: PENDING
-A non-linear data structure consisting of nodes (vertices) connected by edges that
+A non-linear data structure consisting of nodes (vertices) connected by edges that may or

+  may not have a direction.

 [] 1.
 Arrays | status: PENDING